How to Make an Email Without Phone Verification?

 You can use a fake name, image, date of birth and so on, but you can’t create an email account without phone number.

 As well as Yahoo:

-So, what’s our beef with SMS or phone authentication?
-Well, there are a couple of problems with it:
+So, what’s our problem with SMS or phone authentication?
+Well, we believe there are a couple of problems with it:

 SMS is based on the SS7 (Signaling System 7) protocol.
 This has been around since 1975 and was originally intended for tracking and connecting landline calls between different carriers.